IanMercer/pi-sniffer/README.md

-# pi-sniffer
+# pi-sniffer aka Crowd Warning
 This project is a simple sniffer for Bluetooth LE on Raspberry Pi and sender to MQTT.
 It uses the built-in BlueZ libraries and Bluetooth antenna on a Raspberry Pi (W or 3+) to scan for nearby BLE devices.
 It reports all BLE devices found (Mac address, name, type, UUIDs, ...) and their approximate distance to an MQTT endpoint.
-It applies a simple
-Kalman filter to smooth the distance values.
+It applies a simple Kalman filter to smooth the distance values.
 It also handles iPhones and other Apple devices that randomize their mac addresses periodically and can give a reliable count of how many phones/watches/... are in-range.

 ![image](https://user-images.githubusercontent.com/347540/85953280-1cb7f300-b924-11ea-96d5-07c217a57e24.png "Multiple Pis and many BLE devices in action")
 ![image](https://user-images.githubusercontent.com/347540/85953412-dd3dd680-b924-11ea-8eeb-a3b328f91d19.png "A single stationary device")